Jarome Iginla: Pittsburgh Penguins

 Playing the final year of his contract in 2012–13 and with the team languishing near the bottom of the NHL standings, speculation about Iginla's future in Calgary was again raised as April 3, 2013, trade deadline neared.
 National media outlets reported that Iginla, who had a clause in his contract preventing the Flames from moving him to another team without his permission, had given the organization a list of four teams he would be willing to accept a trade with: the Chicago Blackhawks, Los Angeles Kings, Boston Bruins, or Pittsburgh Penguins.
 Those four teams had won the last four championships and all four would go on to make the conference finals that season.
 The Bruins were considered the leading contender to acquire Iginla's services, and after he was held out of the line-up of Calgary's March 27, 2013, game against the Colorado Avalanche, it was reported that a trade between the two teams had been completed.
-Instead, Iginla's 16-year career in Calgary ended when he was sent to the Penguins in exchange for Pittsburgh's first round selection at the 2013 NHL Entry Draft and college prospects Kenny Agostino and Ben Hanowski.
+Instead, Iginla's 16-year career in Calgary ended when he was sent to the Penguins in exchange for Pittsburgh's first round selection at the 2013 NHL entry draft and college prospects Kenny Agostino and Ben Hanowski.
 Iginla stated that playing with Sidney Crosby and Evgeni Malkin played a factor in his decision to move to the Penguins.
 The Bruins and Penguins met in the 2013 Eastern Conference Finals.
 Despite having the top-scoring offence in the league, the Penguins lost the series without winning a game.
 Iginla, along with Crosby, Malkin, James Neal and Kris Letang, registered a combined 0 points in the series.
 Iginla was moved to the third line after a 6–1 game 2 loss.
 Bruins forward Milan Lucic said after the series that Iginla's spurning of Boston ignited the series sweep: "When a guy chooses another team over your team, it does light a little bit of a fire underneath you."

 Boston Bruins

 As a free agent following the season, Iginla chose to go to Boston and signed a one-year, $6 million contract with the Bruins.
-He required nine games before scoring his first goal as a Bruin, as part of a 2–1 win over the San Jose Sharks, but later settled in on Boston's first line with Milan Lucic and David Krejčí.
+He recorded nine games before scoring his first goal as a Bruin, as part of a 2–1 win over the San Jose Sharks, but later settled in on Boston's first line with Milan Lucic and David Krejčí.
 He made his first return to Calgary on December 10, 2013, where the fans greeted him with a long standing ovation prior to the game as the Flames played a video tribute.
 Following the contest, a 2–1 Bruins victory, Iginla was named the game's third star and took two laps around the rink to more cheers from the crowd.
 He recorded his 600th career assist on a Milan Lucic goal in a 3–1 victory over the Vancouver Canucks on February 4, 2014.